Hierarchy of Control Measures For Working at Height

 Level 8: Minimise Consequences Through Training & Instruction

-This final level involves minimizing the risk of a fall by providing sufficient training and instruction before the work itself is carried out.
-In other words, it means educating workers to ensure the correct assembly of appropriate safety measures and the application of best practice guidelines for carrying out the work at height, ensuring that it can be carried out as safely as possible.
+This final level involves minimizing the fall risk by providing sufficient training and instruction before the work is carried out.
+In other words, it means educating workers to ensure the correct assembly of appropriate safety measures and applying best practice guidelines for carrying out the work at height, ensuring that it can be carried out as safely as possible.

 What Else Do I Need To Do?